 Boom!
-The dark summer sky lights up with sudden color as fireworks explode over New York City.
+The dark summer sky lights up with sudden color as fireworks explode in cities across the U.S.

 The faint aroma of charcoaled hamburgers and hot dogs lingers in the air, reminding you of the family barbeque you had earlier today.
 Sticky wrappers of Tootsie rolls and lollipops litter the street, remnants of the boisterous parade which passed by your house this morning.
 'I love the 4th of July', you think as you lean blissfully into a chair and watch fireworks leap into the night.